GoBots: Battle of the Rock Lords: Reception

 The film performed poorly, pulling in about $US1.3 million domestically.
 When released in Australia (as Machine Men: Battle of the Rock Lords, to tie in with the line's name in that territory), the only major chain to carry the film was Hoyts, with most other cinemas carrying the film locally tending to be independently owned.
 Stephen Holden of The New York Times remarked that "true to Saturday-morning cartoon tradition, GoBots is a jerky, semi coherent series of chases, laser-gun battles and explosions, with an allegorical plot about how no one can handle too much power"; he noted that "the good guys have squeaky cartoon voices and the bad guys deep, insinuating drawls."

-Animation critic Charles Solomon of the Los Angeles Times wrote about the film:

-Unfortunately, the story, script, voice actors and animation all prove less flexible than the toys, and the film never turns into entertainment.
-GoBots are more fun to play with than they are to watch.
+Animation critic Charles Solomon of the Los Angeles Times criticized the film, writing that "the story, script, voice actors and animation all prove less flexible than the toys, and the film never turns into entertainment."

-Jeff Segal's script sounds like something written in Screen Writing 1A by a student who barely passed--the dialogue is crammed with cliches and unintended laughs.
-As the voices of various characters, Telly Savalas, Margot Kidder, Roddy McDowall and Michael Nouri overact shamelessly, proving that it’s possible to mug even when you’re not on camera.

-Nor can the action carry the story.
-The characters manage to bluster, threaten, fight and trek through alien terrain without generating a shred of suspense or excitement.
-The good-guy GoBots are defeated so easily by the bad-guy Renegades in every confrontation except the final one that there’s no reason to root for them.

-Eight-year-old boys who collect toy GoBots and watch the television show may enjoy “Rock Lords,” but anyone who hasn’t made that kind of investment in the characters quickly will lose interest in this leaden exercise in ennui.

 Colin Greenland reviewed GoBots: Battle of the Rock Lords for White Dwarf #85, and stated, "That gormless Hanna-Barbera style of drawing has a certain primitivist charm, I suppose.
 But 93 minutes?
 Gobots were last year's thing, anyway.
 All mine are broken."
 On the website Rotten Tomatoes, GoBots: Battle of the Rock Lords has an approval rating of 20%, based on reviews from 5 critics.
 Metacritic gives the film a score of 30 out of 100, based on reviews from 4 critics, indicating "Generally Unfavorable" reviews.

-Continuation

-It would be almost four decades before a continuation of the Challenge of the GoBots story would be made in the form of Transformers Collector Club online stories "Renegade Rhetoric".
-These were told from Cy-Kill's perceptive on a fictional second season, with some episodes taking place before and then after the movie.
-The Rock Lords returned in some stories and new characters were introduced.